The booking form is highly encrypted and transmitted securely with an SSL protocol.

 After lunch at the cafeteria, we retrace our steps back to the base where our driver will be waiting.
-From there drive to visit the National Museum of Bhutan.
-If time permits you can also visit the Paro Rinpung Dzong.
+From there drive to visit one of the oldest temples in Bhutan – 7th-century Kyichu Lhakhang.

 Free time to explore Paro town.

-Towards the late afternoon, visit one of the beautiful farmhouse and enjoy an authentic home-cooked local cuisine for dinner.
+Towards the evening, visit one of the beautiful farmhouses and enjoy an authentic home-cooked local cuisine for dinner.
 You can participate/learn how to cook some of the popular Bhutanese dishes.
-If interested, you can soak up in traditional hot stone bath believed to have therapeutic effect for an additional fee of about US$15.
+If interested, you can soak up in a traditional hot stone bath believed to have a therapeutic effect for an additional fee of about US$15.

 Overnight in a hotel in Paro.
 (Breakfast, Lunch, Dinner)

 |Accommodation will be provided at one of these 3-Star hotels or similar one:|

 After breakfast, depending on your flight time you will be transferred to Paro International Airport for your onward journey.
 Your guide will assist you to complete all exit formalities before you check-in.